ChrisEwert/cookbook/README.md

 * read Recipes
 * categorize Recipes
 * bookmark Recipes
+* list the Recipes of the active User
 * rate Recipes of other Users
 * read ratings of other Users
 * switch between different Users